Exercise increased caution in Israel due to terrorism. Some areas have increased risk. Read the entire Travel Advisory.

 Sporadic mortar or rocket fire and corresponding Israeli military responses may occur at any time.

-U.S. government employees are not allowed to travel to Gaza and are restricted from traveling close to the Gaza border areas.
+U.S. government employees are not allowed to travel to Gaza and are restricted from traveling close to the Gaza demarcation line.

 Visit our website for Travel to High Risk Areas.